Dalez-Sean/CGFMVC/README.md

-# SMGC
+# CGFMVC
-the code of SMGC
+the code of CGFMVC